Citra-Standalone/TSP/README.md

 If you are having issue with Integrity, follow below Instruction :

-STEP 1: Delete all module, Install PIF and check Integrity.
+STEP 1: Delete all module, Install ZygiskNext, PIF and check Integrity.

 If you pass basic and device.
 Youre good to go to next step.